 Learn more about the development of your child and the sensitive periods for this age in this article from the North American Montessori Center's Teacher Training Blog.

-What this Transition Means for You
+What the Transition to Elementary Means for You

-Elementary is a big transition for children and parents.
+Elementary is a big transition for students and parents.
 It is a new phase of development for your child, and the child you’ve known for six or seven years changes dramatically.
 They take the first steps toward becoming fully their own people, and they need you less.
 This can feel like a let down -- the child who demanded lots of hugs before going to class now runs to class without a backward glance.

 Read "Attention Parents: Do These 6 Things for a Successful Transition to Montessori Elementary" from Bergamo Montessori Schools for information on how you can make this transition easier for your child.